Let’s Make a New Orleans Feast!

 • Ladle the red beans into your plate.
 Ladle some rice on top of the red beans.
 (Rice can be prepared any time while the Red beans are cooking.)

-• Top off your red beans with green onion or chopped parsley.
+• Top off your dish with green onion or chopped parsley.

 • Time to serve!
 Enjoy!